 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Registered Nurse tend to value Relationships, Support, and Independence.
+Compared to most people, those working as a Registered Nurse tend to value Relationships, Support, and Achievement.

 Most importantly, Registered Nurses very strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.